Last Updated on January 26, 2023 by Lori Geurin

 What action did you take, if any?
 Did you confront the body shamer?
 Or, maybe you were the one doing the shaming.

-If you were the shamer what do you think led you down this path in the first place?
+If you were the shamer, what led you down this path in the first place?
 Were you feeling lonely?
 Jealous?
 Self-conscious?
 Or was it something else?

-It’s important our society examines what causes people to accept body shaming as okay.
+Our society must examine what causes people to accept body shaming as okay.
 In many circles, it seems to be a harmless acceptable norm.

 You probably agree that body shaming is never okay.
 Plus, we’re doing ourselves and our children a huge disservice by overlooking body shaming.